-For example, who could have suspected that the head of the House Committee on Un-American Activities, a government commission dedicated to rooting out communist and Nazi infiltrators was actually on the payroll of the Soviet Union?
+For example, who could have suspected that the head of the House Committee on Un-American Activities, a government commission dedicated to rooting out communist and Nazi infiltrators, was actually on the payroll of the Soviet Union?
 New York Rep. Samuel Dickstein was an eleven-term congressman.
-Aren’t congressmen vetted by the voters and their party?
-Wouldn’t a congressman be above reproach?
-Wouldn’t a congressman have every incentive to avoid an out-and-out bribe that would come to the modern-day equivalent of over $21,000 per month?
+Don’t the voters and their party vet congressmen?
+Wouldn’t a member of Congress be above reproach?
+Wouldn’t a congress member have every incentive to avoid an out-and-out bribe that would come to the modern-day equivalent of over $21,000 per month?

 Many would have had a bias toward thinking someone like Rep. Dickstein couldn’t possibly be on the payroll of the NKVD, the predecessor of the KGB.
 During his life, he got away with it.
 His involvement wasn’t revealed until 45 years after his death.